-Prior to joining Dunn Carney, Kate worked as an attorney with the Law Office of Peter Mohr, focusing primarily on water resources matters, and for former U.S. Senator Donald W. Stewart representing a group of plaintiffs in a toxic tort case.
-She graduated from Lewis & Clark Law School with a Certificate in Natural Resources and Environmental Law, interning in the summers with Mentor Law Group and the Columbia Basin Water Transactions Program.
+Prior to joining Dunn Carney, Kate worked as an attorney with the Law Office of Peter Mohr, focusing primarily on water resource matters, and for former U.S. Senator Donald W. Stewart representing a group of plaintiffs in a toxic tort case.
+She graduated from Lewis & Clark Law School with a Certificate in Environmental and Natural Resources Law, interning in the summers with Mentor Law Group and the Columbia Basin Water Transactions Program.

-Before law school Kate worked for a land trust in Colorado’s Eagle River Valley.
-The land trust worked with landowners and public land agencies to create conservation easements and facilitate land trades to enable landowners to preserve their open lands for agriculture, wildlife and scenic beauty.
+Before law school Kate worked for a land trust in Colorado’s Eagle River Valley, helping landowners and public land agencies create conservation easements and facilitate land trades to preserve lands for agriculture, wildlife and scenic beauty.
+Kate received her B.A. from Middlebury College in Vermont, majoring in Environmental Studies with a focus on conservation biology.

-In her free time, Kate enjoys taking photographs, hiking, skiing, and cycling in Oregon’s many beautiful areas.
+In her free time, Kate enjoys spending time with her husband and two daughters, and taking photographs, hiking, and skiing in Oregon’s many beautiful areas.

 - Oregon, 2004